 Exciting Big Name Musical Acts

-There was an hour in-between shows, giving me time to mingle with other concert goers between sets.
+An hour break was between shows, giving me time to mingle with other concert goers between sets.
 We talked about how organized the Okeechobee Music Festival was.
 Afterwards, we gathered in excitement waiting for Robert Plant and the Space Shifters.
 Robert took the stage and even after 40 years, his voice is still smooth and his influence magnetic.
 We all loved him!
 Seeing Robert Plant in the flesh was a dream come true.

 Although the concerts continued well into the evening, this oldie had to call it a night.